Past/Present/Future Coaching Tool

 However, for those who are affected by life-changing trauma, they cannot have this hopeful, forward-looking perspective.
 They are condemned/confined to the past.
 They see the times as:

-If this is so, it’s important that Coaches get to know which of the three broad time frames are most important to their client and when.
+If this is so, it’s important that client and coach get to know which of the three broad time frames are most important and when.
 If they don’t, they will be talking at cross-purposes, the time will be out of joint and they might sound like they are using a different language.
 The Coach can also encourage the client to “time travel” and spend time inhabiting each of these time frames to reflect on the broad canvas of their journey.

 Past, Present and Future Coaching tool covers areas of prevailing drivers, key relationships, work, and relationship with oneself as an individual.